jliu69a/myExp5_php/README.md

-This repo has all of the PHP scripts which are being used in MyExp5 app.
+The PHP files are being used in MyExpense app.